ONDC-Official/mobility-specification/README.md

 These specifications will be released in multiple phases enabling different use case and enhancements.

-ONDC mobility specification swaggerhub [link](https://app.swaggerhub.com/apis/ONDC/ONDC-Mobility-API-Specification)
+ONDC mobility specification swagger [link](https://app.swaggerhub.com/apis/ONDC/ONDC-Mobility-API-Specification)

 ## Latest Version